victor6021/Android_Sprint2_Challenge/README.md

 * shopping list is stored in sharedpreferences and persists across sessions
 * the user must have the ability to share their list of selected items as a plain text object using the external app of their choice
 * when the list is shared, display a notification telling them that is has been shared
+* app must implement a custom theme and launcher icon, however you do not need to allow the user to change themes

 ### Tips
 * build a POJO class which will step through the values in the provided Constants files and return a list of ShoppingItems